gdlc/EPI809/INCLASS.md

 ### In-class 1

-Enter the following data into excel or R
+Enter the following data into excel

 | ID | X | Y |